decentraland/marketplace-server/README.md

 ### Authentication

-Most endpoints support optional authentication using Decentraland's signed fetch mechanism.
+Most endpoints require authentication using Decentraland's signed fetch mechanism or expect it optionally.
 The authentication method is Signed Fetch and follows the [ADR-44](https://adr.decentraland.org/adr/ADR-44) specification.

 Required authentication endpoints: